 The United Nations Economic and Social Council

 The United Nations Economic and Social Council (ECOSOC) is one of the six main organs of the United Nations and was established in 1946 based on Article 7 of the UN Charter.
 With its seat in New York City, the ECOSOC consists of 54 Member States since 1971 and is concerned with different tasks of the economic and social areas.
 Moreover, the ECOSOC is the principal body for coordination, policy review, policy dialogue and recommendations on economic, social, environmental issues and for implementation of the internationally agreed development goals.
-The ECOSOC has its legitimacy and its competences based on Article 61-72 of the UN Charter and engages the realization of research on international affairs regarding to the areas of economy, welfare, culture, education and health.
-It makes reports of those tasks and can craft recommendations to increase the respect of human rights and their implementation.
-The ECOSOC can also convoke international conferences.
+The ECOSOC has its legitimacy and its competences based on Article 61-72 of the UN Charter and engages the realisation of research on international affairs regarding to the areas of economy, welfare, culture, education and health, it makes reports of those tasks and can craft recommendations to increase the respect of human rights and their implementation.